smurthys/smurthys.github.io/engagement/process.md

 That said, I do not wish to let the issue of honorarium get in the way of a genuine engagement that advances education.
 So, I recommend checking with me (instead of assuming) if an honorarium is required or not for an engagement.
 The clearer we all are upfront about this topic, the better everyone's experience can be before, during, and after the engagement.
+(Again, I do **NOT** expect honorarium for a typical day visit.)

 Bottom line, I wish to work with like-minded people that are respectful of others and are genuinely interested in improving educational quality.
 I just do not want to feel used or taken advantage